uwescience/hsistem-cloud101/_episodes/02-consoles.md

 #### Step 5: Add Tags

-Key - Name, Value - esip-testuser1
+Key - Name, Value - esip-esipuser
-Key - Owner, Value - esip-testuser2
+Key - Owner, Value - esip-esipuser

 Please append *esip* to your IAM username for all AWS resources you provision.